 In the short term felled forest are left with no canopy to provide shade, vital to maintaining moisture levels of rich forest soils.
 As the soils dry out they release methane, carbon, and are drained of nutrients.

-In the tracks of earth moving equipment for sale used during felling – extreme soil degradation becomes evident immediately.
+In the tracks of earth moving equipment used during felling – extreme soil degradation becomes evident immediately.
 Soils held together for centuries by year-round moisture now rapidly turn to mud.